-When I teach a class or webinar, sometimes I wonder if those listening understand what I’m trying to say.
-After reading some of the questions that came in during last week’s webinar on calculating markup, I realized I missed the mark.
+After reading some of the questions that came in during last week’s webinar on how to calculate markup, I realized I missed the mark.
 Here are a few of the questions:

 - I have no employees, what is my markup?